freeconf/yang/README.md

 func main() {

-	// Step 1 - Your app
+	// Instantiate your app
 	car := &Car{}

-	// Step 2 - Here we use YANGPATH environment variable to point to
+	// Here we use YANGPATH environment variable to point to
 	// YANG files.
 You may decide load them differently. modelSrc = yang.YangPath()

-	// Step 3 - Your app's root management handler
-	mgmt := carNode(car)
+	// Your app's root management handler from Step 2 mgmt := carNode(car)

-	// Step 4 - Create a container for your management services. 	d := device.New(modelSrc)
+	// Create a container for your management services. d := device.New(modelSrc)

-	// Step 5 - Register your management implementation.
+	// Register your management implementation.
 You can
 	// register as many modules as you wish no more than one per module type d.Add("car", mgmt)

-	// Step 6 - Pick RESTCONF as management protocol
+	// Pick RESTCONF as management protocol
 	restconf.NewServer(d)

-	// Step 7 - This helper function bootstraps config from local json file. d.ApplyStartupConfigFile("startup.json")
+	// This helper function bootstraps config from local json file. d.ApplyStartupConfigFile("startup.json")

 	// Before running your app, be sure to set environment variable